OpenCerts/opencerts-documentation/appendix_ledgerinit.md

 9. (PIN holder) Install Ledger Live application on the computer https://www.ledger.com/pages/ledger-live

-10. (PIN holder) Update firmware using Ledger Live
+10. (PIN holder) If necessary, update firmware using Ledger Live

-11. (PIN holder) Install Ethereum app using Ledger Manager included in Ledger Live
+11. (PIN holder) Install Ethereum app using Ledger Manager included in Ledger Live.

+ **Note: Do NOT use the wallet address designated in Ledger Live, instead use the one on our admin website**
 ![ethereum app.JPG](./assets/ledger-initialisation/ethereum-app.JPG)

 12. (PIN holder) Configure Ethereum App settings as follows: